HOW DID WE COME ABOUT?

 Co-Founder and Director of Programs

 Oneko Arika (Jahneko) is a world-renown percussionist, music teacher, DJ, and lover of all things music.
 Born in Nairobi Kenya, Oneko has been performing on stages around the world for the past 25 years playing many different styles of percussion with musicians from several different countries.
 His personal style is deeply rooted in Afro Cuban and Reggae beats, but he has performed with artists of all genres.
-He has had the honor of performing with headliners at festivals around the world including the North Sea Jazz Festival (Rotterdam), Sauti Za Busara (Zanzibar), Creation of Peace Festival (Russia), and Reggae Pon The Mountain (California) just to name a few.
+He has had the honor of performing with headliners at festivals around the world including the North Sea Jazz Festival (Rotterdam), Sauti Za Busara (Zanzibar), Creation of Peace Festival (Russia), and Reggae On The Mountain (California) just to name a few.
 He has shared stages with many musical greats including Pato Banton, Rocky Dawuni, Toots Hibbert, and several others.
 Oneko is also a DJ.
 He has a weekly internet radio program called "Africa Reggae Road" on LockdownRadioUK.
 He also regularly hits the decks at events in the Southern California area.
 In addition to performing, Oneko is the co-founder and Director of Programs for March Forth Kenya Kids.
 He handles all communications and program development.
-He also teaches drum classes when he is in Kenya.
+He also teaches drum classes when he is in Kenya, and offers his craft for weekly community lessons in California.
+He does all of this for free as a way to share joy using the many musical talents he has been gifted.
 His love of teaching and youth empowerment has lead him to conduct music and art workshops for people on multiple continents.
 He also enjoys imparting his craft on the drum in 1:1 lessons.

 Sammy began his yoga career as a teacher in 2019.
 After attending a series of yoga classes, his desire to transform his life and live healthy became a passion.
 Sammy earned a scholarship to train with the Africa Yoga Project (AYP) in Kenya.
 Since becoming a certified yoga teacher, he has been practicing and teaching yoga in his community.
 He has completed YOD Level 1 training.
 He is also a wellbeing leader within his community offering mindfulness practice to all ages.
 He is a child safe guarding champion with the AYP.
 He is very passionate and loves working with kids.
 He believes nurturing young minds will make the future brighter for all beings under the sun.
 Sammy is an art enthusiast when he is not teaching or practicing Yoga.
 His artworks have featured in several art exhibitions within Nairobi and abroad.
 Sammy started working with MFKK in February 2020.